tsfpga/tsfpga/doc/sphinx/build.rst

 The only real difference from the base class :class:`.VivadoProject` is that IO buffers are not included and no pinning is needed.
-By separating these builds into separate classes, top level FPGA builds and netlist builds can be listed and build separately.
+By separating these builds into separate classes, top level FPGA builds and netlist builds can be listed and built separately.

 .. autoclass:: tsfpga.vivado_project.VivadoNetlistProject()
     :members: